 </Asset>

-</ModOp><!-- END PRODUCTION - Citrus Tea -->
+</ModOp><!-- END PRODUCTION - Wooden toys -->

 This part should not have any secrets anymore for us.
 We can easily fill this in with all our info.
+Make sure to use the right GUIDs like we determined at the beginning.

 <Standard>